How long does prosecco last unopened

 Inspect the cork of your prosecco bottle before opening it.
 If the cork appears sunken or bulging, it could indicate spoilage.
 A bulging cork may reveal that the carbonation within the bottle has increased to dangerous levels, while a sunken cork suggests that the wine may have been exposed to excessive heat.
 Both situations may result in an unpleasant drinking experience and potential health risks, making the prosecco not suitable for consumption.

-See also How long is a jiffy
+See also How long does it take to get a pet passport

 It’s important to remember that once a bottle of prosecco is opened, it should be consumed within a few days for the best taste and quality.
 Proper storage, avoiding exposure to high temperatures or rapid temperature changes, will extend the shelf life of an unopened prosecco, allowing you to fully enjoy this sparkling wine.